grommunio/gromox/doc/glossary.rst

 	  bits
 	* otherwise, a ``uint64_t`` holds the GCV in host-endian

+Minimal Entry ID, MINID
+	A global counter for objects in an address book.
+	Scope: one address book provider.
+Limit: 2^32 - 16.

 Change number / CN
 	Scope: one mailbox replica.
 Limit: 2^48.
 Every time a folder or message is modified, a new change number is assigned.
 CNs are assigned in